SVMTK/SVMTK/docs/source/ExamplesSurface.rst

 Clip a surface.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-(Rewrite) We can use :func:`SVMTK.Surface.clip` surface given a plane or another surface, and this will be shown in this example.
+The function :func:`SVMTK.Surface.clip` can clip a surface given a plane or another surface, and this will be shown in this example.

 .. literalinclude:: ../../examples/Surface/example_clip.py